 Below are some of the ways you can get your hands on money that’s rightfully yours.
-We’ve also included was to find assistance and funds when you need it most.
+We’ve also included ways to find assistance and funds when you need them most.

 1. Find Unclaimed Money